-When you are involved in a distressing event, you may feel overwhelmed and your brain may be unable to process the information as it would with an everyday event.
-This leads to some traumatic experiences being stored with the emotions and body sensations that were part of the event.
-The distressing memory seems to become frozen and when it is recalled it brings with it all the pain and discomfort you initially experienced.
+When you are involved in a distressing event, you may feel overwhelmed and your brain may be unable to process the information in the way it processes a normal memory.
+This leads to some traumatic experiences are stored with the emotions and body sensations that were part of the event.
+The distressing memory seems to become frozen and when it is recalled it brings with it the pain and discomfort of the past event.
 The memory feels more like it is being re-lived than remembered, you re-experience what you saw, heard, smelt, tasted or felt, and this can be quite intense.

-For some the distressing memories come to mind when something reminds them of the event, for others the memories just seem to just pop into mind randomly [intrusive thoughts].
+For some the distressing memories come up when something reminds them of the distressing event, or sometimes the memories just seem to just pop into mind for no reason and unexpectedly.

 What to expect?

 I will spend time getting to know your history.
 This generally includes the kind of distress you are experiencing, the kind of difficulties have you experienced, if you have physical problems, if you are taking medication and exploring the support you have.

 I do not automatically offer EMDR to all clients

 How do I know if EMDR is right for me?